AI Act and Retail: Compliance for German E-Commerce

 Recommendations and Personalization

 Product recommendations, personalized marketing, search ranking, customer segmentation—standard e-commerce AI.
 Low risk.
 These systems improve customer experience without making decisions that affect fundamental rights.
+Our AI recommendation systems compliance guide and AI personalization engines compliance guide cover the documentation baseline for these tools.

 Document what you use.
 If you’re a very large platform under the DSA, additional obligations apply.
 Otherwise, basic documentation suffices.